ctSkennerton/BioSQL-Extensions/README.md

 locus_tag   gene    EC_number   product
 KQ51_00006  proS    6.1.1.15    Proline--tRNA ligase
 ```
-In this case the script will look for a `locus_tag` with the value `KQ51_00006`
+In this case the key column is `locus_tag` with the value `KQ51_00006`
 and then add the values to that gene for the given qualifier.
-The first column,
+The key column,
 whatever tag it is, must be unique amongst all genes in the database.
 Good qualifiers
 to use would be `locus_tag`, `ID` or `protein_id` as they are often unique. **However**,
 none of these qualifiers are *guaranteed* to be unique in our database, so be careful.
 The database itself has an ID called a `seqfeature_id` that *is* guaranteed to be
 unique, so if you know the seqfeature_id then use that.
-If the first column is
+If the key column is
 the seqfeature_id, then you must provide the `-s` option to the script.

 When adding annotations to a gene, the default behavior is to add a second